agrattan0820/artificial-unintelligence/README.md

 # Artificial Unintelligence

-> Online multiplayer game where players compete against eachother to create the funniest AI-generated images in response to amusing prompts.
+> Online multiplayer game where players compete against each other to create the funniest AI-generated images in response to amusing prompts.
 >
 > Some prompts you might encounter:
 >
-> - A cancelled children's toy
+> - A canceled children's toy
 > - The creature hidden in IKEA
 > - The newly discovered animal in Australia

 ## How to Play

-Artificial Unintelligence is a game inspired by party games like [Jackbox Party Pack’s Quiplash](https://www.jackboxgames.com/quiplash/) and [Onrizon’s Garticphone](https://garticphone.com/) where.
+Artificial Unintelligence is a game inspired by party games like [Jackbox Party Pack’s Quiplash](https://www.jackboxgames.com/quiplash/) and [Onrizon’s Garticphone](https://garticphone.com/).

 Starting a game of Artificial Unintelligence will create a room with a unique room code and an invite link to join the room.
 The player who starts the game and creates the room is also known as the room’s “host.”